You get a defined scope of responsibility. Not a punch clock.

-You get ongoing ownership of defined system domains (your CRM, your CS platform, your integrations, whatever combination makes sense), with capacity split between planned strategic work and reactive needs based on what the system actually demands.
+You get ongoing ownership of defined system domains (the tools you already run on, whatever combination makes sense), with capacity split between planned strategic work and reactive needs based on what the system actually demands.

 Every retained engagement starts with the same 2-week audit.
 We don't retain on a system we haven't stress-tested, and honestly, the audit sometimes reveals you don't need ongoing help at all.
 When it does make sense, the engagement runs month-to-month.
 No lock-in, no exit fees.